-ACCIONA Infrastructure as part of the Pacifico Joint Venture, is responsible for the design and construction of the $550 million Pacific Highway Upgrade between Warrell Creek and Nambucca Heads, in New South Wales.
+ACCIONA Infrastructure as part of the Pacifico Joint Venture, completed the design and construction of the $550 million Pacific Highway Upgrade between Warrell Creek and Nambucca Heads, in New South Wales.

-The upgrade between Warrell Creek and Nambucca Heads involves:
+The upgrade between Warrell Creek and Nambucca Heads involved:

 The project is part of the larger Warrell Creek to Urunga Pacific Highway upgrade approved in July 2011 and is jointly funded by the state and federal governments.

-Once complete the upgrade will improve road safety and relieve seasonal traffic congestion.
+This upgrade improves road safety and relieve seasonal traffic congestion.